 No entry forms or fees are required for the events.
 Competitors enter at the Secretary’s Tent 30 minutes before each event.
 Several events have classifications for younger competitors.

-The Chieftain of the Games and his party traditionally arrive at 2.30pm and are attended by a Regimental Guard of Honour.
+The Chieftain of the Games and his party traditionally arrive around 2.30pm and are attended by a Regimental Guard of Honour.

 At certain intervals throughout the day, the Pipe Bands parade around the perimeter track and this is always a great spectacle.